dzarpelon/hashicorp/Exercises/InitialExercise_troubleshooting.md

 From what I see at first glance, this is what's happening

 * Vault is managing access to AWS via secrets engine and is adding a role to the role "my-role"
-* Still at first glance, it's allow access to every action in ec2 and every resource on it.
+* Still at first glance, it allows access to every action in ec2 and every resource on it.

 To confirm the above, I've checked the following docs: